 Choose your destination, and start with the end in mind.
 Here’s some great ones I’ve seen companies use really well:

 This is often where it gets tricky.
 I get asked a lot, "how do I measure wellbeing?"
-As a general question, it can be very difficult, but you want to define your success on VOI or ROI, which I've talked about before.
+As a general question, it can be very difficult, but you want to define success on VOI or ROI, which I've talked about before when discussing how to look at the ROI of employee perks.
 But if you complete step one to defining your SMART goals correctly, the answer here is usually within the way in which you arrived at your goal.

-You may have set a goal to decrease the employee stress levels in the organisation due to feedback in performance reviews, on Glassdoor or through an employee survey .
+For example, you may have set a goal to decrease the employee stress levels in the organization due to feedback in performance reviews, on Glassdoor or through an employee survey.
 Take a look at those numbers, and voila.
 You’ve found your measurement tool!